Bennette Misalucha: Early life and education

 Misalucha was born in Manila and raised in Davao City and Cebu in the Philippines; her mother, Avelina Espineli, was a school teacher and her father, Benjamin Robledo, was an insurance executive.
 She immigrated to Hawaii in the early 1980s.

 Misalucha attended the University of the Philippines Cebu College, but dropped out during her senior year to work for DYCB-TV.
 She graduated from the University of Hawaiʻi at Mānoa with a bachelor's degree in communications/journalism and graduate studies at the University of Wisconsin-Madison.

 Career

 Misalucha previously worked as a broadcast journalist at KHON-TV and DYCB-TV from 1980 to 1984.
 She was the executive director of the Hawai’i Crop Improvement Association, vice president at Actus Lend Lease, and also a former senior vice president at Central Pacific Bank.
+She was also a former lobbyist for Pacific Resource Partnership (PRP) and was a public relations subcontractor for the Honolulu rail project.

 She is currently the executive director of the Hawaii Workforce Development Council.